bloominstituteoftechnology/node-testing2-project/README.md

 1. Your API must be able to **create** and **delete** a `resource` of your choosing.
 1. Write a minimum of two tests per route handler.
 1. Add logic on the route handlers to validate request data and return the correct HTTP status code.
-1. Add tests to verify that validation works as intended.
 1. Add tests to verify that the endpoints return the correct HTTP status codes.
 1. Write the **tests BEFORE** writing the route handlers.
-1. The `integration tests` can be written after the model is created.
-1. Your `mongoose model` should have at least a `method` or `static` that is tested.